-Line 2a - Write the total of all amounts excluded from federal ordinary income that were paid or accrued as interest and all distributions received from regulated investment companies during the tax year.
+Line 2a - Write the total of all amounts excluded from unmodified base income that were paid or accrued as interest and all distributions of exempt interest received from regulated investment companies during the tax year.

 Line 2c - Write the guaranteed payments to partners from U.S. Form 1065, Line 10, or U.S. Form 1065-B, Line 13.